Liberalism Is Not Enough (eBook)

 by robin marie averbeck (Author)

 In Averbeck's telling, the Great Society's most notable achievements--the Civil Rights Act and the Voting Rights Act--came only after unrelenting and unprecedented organizing by black Americans made changing the inequitable status quo politically necessary.
 And even so, the discourse about poverty created by liberals had inherently conservative qualities.
-Liberalism's historical relationship with capitalism shaped both the initial content of liberal scholarship on poverty and its ultimate usefulness to a resurgent conservative movement.
-This is not merely the history of a particular idea but a critique of the fundamental assumptions that structured postwar American liberalism.
+As Liberalism Is Not Enough reveals, liberalism's historical relationship with capitalism shaped both the initial content of liberal scholarship on poverty and its ultimate usefulness to a resurgent conservative movement.

 - Released: November 12, 2018